Tongue: Figures of speech

-The tongue can be used as a metonym for language.
+The tongue can serve as a metonym for language.
 For example, the New Testament of the Bible, in the Book of Acts of the Apostles, Jesus' disciples on the Day of Pentecost received a type of spiritual gift: "there appeared unto them cloven tongues like as of fire, and it sat upon each of them.
 And they were all filled with the Holy Ghost, and began to speak with other tongues ....", which amazed the crowd of Jewish people in Jerusalem, who were from various parts of the Roman Empire but could now understand what was being preached.
 The phrase mother tongue is used as a child's first language.
 Many languages have the same word for "tongue" and "language", as did the English language before the Middle Ages.

 A common temporary failure in word retrieval from memory is referred to as the tip-of-the-tongue phenomenon.
 The expression tongue in cheek refers to a statement that is not to be taken entirely seriously – something said or done with subtle ironic or sarcastic humour.
-A tongue twister is a phrase made specifically to be very difficult to pronounce.
+A tongue twister is a phrase very difficult to pronounce.
 Aside from being a medical condition, "tongue-tied" means being unable to say what you want due to confusion or restriction.
 The phrase "cat got your tongue" refers to when a person is speechless.
 To "bite one's tongue" is a phrase which describes holding back an opinion to avoid causing offence.
 A "slip of the tongue" refers to an unintentional utterance, such as a Freudian slip.
 The "gift of tongues" refers to when one is uncommonly gifted to be able to speak in a foreign language, often as a type of spiritual gift.
 Speaking in tongues is a common phrase used to describe glossolalia, which is to make smooth, language-resembling sounds that is no true spoken language itself.
-A deceptive person is said to have a forked tongue, and a smooth-talking person said to have a silver tongue.
+A deceptive person is said to have a forked tongue, and a smooth-talking person is said to have a silver tongue.

 Gestures

 Sticking one's tongue out at someone is considered a childish gesture of rudeness or defiance in many countries; the act may also have sexual connotations, depending on the way in which it is done.
 However, in Tibet it is considered a greeting.
-In 2009, a farmer from Fabriano, Italy, was convicted and fined by the country's highest court for sticking his tongue out at a neighbor with whom he had been arguing.
-Proof of the affront had been captured with a cell phone camera.
+In 2009, a farmer from Fabriano, Italy, was convicted and fined by Italy's highest court for sticking his tongue out at a neighbor with whom he had been arguing - proof of the affront had been captured with a cell-phone camera.

 Body art

 Tongue piercing and splitting have become more common in western countries in recent decades.
-In one study, one-fifth of young adults were found to have at least one type of oral piercing, most commonly the tongue.
+One study found that one-fifth of young adults in Israel had at least one type of oral piercing, most commonly the tongue.

+Representational art

+Protruding tongues appear in the art of several Polynesian cultures.